edan-ais/Rangler-Info/.github/SECURITY.md

 - Security Updates: Critical security updates will be released as soon as technically feasible.

 ## Legal Notices
-DataSpace is the property of Analytic Intelligence Solutions.
+Rangler is the property of Analytic Intelligence Solutions.
 2025 Analytic Intelligence Solutions.
 All rights reserved.

 - Export Compliance: This technology may be subject to export control laws.
 You may not export or re-export this software in violation of applicable laws.